oracle/nosql-examples/examples-nosql-cluster-deployment/README.md

 Topologies can be changed to achieve different performance characteristics, or to change characteristics of the Storage Nodes.
 Changing and deploying a topology is an iterative process.

 The topology scripts below will aide you in setting up common topologies.
-We have a wide range of possibilities and if one of them doesnt exactly meet your needs they can be customized.
+We have a wide range of possibilities and if one of them doesn't exactly meet your needs they can be customized.
 In the table below, we give you the script name, a basic description of the topology and the number of Storage Nodes needed for each.
 We go into details in the section - **Install and configuration scenarios** on each of the topologies.
 The topologies can be deployed in a secure or a non-secure manner, however the same scripts are used in both cases.

 file|topology|nodes needed|
 ---|---|---|